-To help prepare for exams at the end of two years of study, in February - March 2023 in the Lower Sixth and November 2023 in the Upper Sixth, all students will sit an internal examination to provide a rigorous assessment of students' progress to date.
-This helps to provide students with areas to improve on and also helps the College to continue to ensure students' programme of study is appropriate and supportive.
+To help prepare for exams at the end of two years of study, in February - March 2024 in the Lower Sixth and January 2024 in the Upper Sixth, all students will sit an internal examination to provide a rigorous assessment of students' progress to date.
+Vocational subjects also hold assessments and internal exams at set points in the year according to their course requirements.
+These help to provide students with areas to improve on and also helps the College to continue to ensure students' programme of study is appropriate and supportive.
+Students should work hard to prepare for these examinations and approach them as if they were real external exams.
+Students are expected to sit their internal exams as per their exam timetable.
+Where students miss internal examinations due to unavoidable absence, they must inform the College office as soon as possible; they are then expected to sit the exam at the earliest possible opportunity as provided by the Exams team or the relevant subject department.